7heo/split_at/README.md

 split_at
 ========

-a small script to split file into two chunks for arbitrary size.
+a small sh script to split file into two chunks for arbitrary size.